Congregation Amijai

-Congregation Amijai is a Conservative Jewish Synagogue in Buenos Aires, Argentina.
+The Congregation Amijai is a Conservative (or Masorti) Jewish congregation and synagogue, located in the Belgrano neighborhood of Buenos Aires, Argentina.
+The congregation was established in 1993 and the synagogue completed in 2002.
+The synagogue building is regularly used as a concert venue.

 History

-In 1993 several Jewish families in the Belgrano neighborhood of Buenos Aires decided to form a new Masorti synagogue and chose Darío Feiguin as their Rabbi.
+In 1993 several Jewish families in the Belgrano neighborhood of Buenos Aires decided to form a new Masorti congregation and chose Darío Feiguin as their rabbi.
 The name of the new synagogue, "Amijai" means "my nation lives" in Hebrew.
 Their first few services were held at the Seminario Rabínico Latinoamericano.
 In 2001, thanks to a donation from businessman Natalio Garber, former owner of Musimundo, the congregation purchased an old safe factory next to Chinatown to construct their own building.

+Architecture

 The congregation chose architecture firm Urgell-Penedo-Urgell, winner of the Konex Award for architecture to design their building.
 The building took 16 months to complete and involved input from a variety of different architects.
 After the 1994 AMIA Bombing, the synagogue was built to be bomb-proof.

-In total, the space takes up about 3,500 m2.
-The building includes a community dining hall, classrooms, administrative offices for staff and Rabbis, a library and meeting spaces.
+The building area is approximately 3500 m2 and, in addition to the synagogue, includes a community dining hall, classrooms, administrative offices for staff and Rabbis, a library and meeting spaces.
 The building was constructed out of reinforced concrete and includes a V-shaped roof which allows for 25 meters of light to enter the building.

 The main temple is used for concerts and is known for its good acoustics.

 In 2008 the building won the First Prize in Architecture from the Government of the Ciudad Autónoma de Buenos Aires as one of the best examples of architecture in the city.
 The doors of the main temple are made of natural bronze.
 The Altar was made of carved wood by local artists.
 The main temple seats 900 people.
 The architectural work was selected for the 2012 Venice Biennale and was featured in that year's arts and architecture catalog.